tuxberlin/raspberry-pi-alarm-clock/README.md

 # raspberry-pi-alarm-clock

-see the instructions.md for a guide on how to setup our pi step by step.
+01-basic-rpi-install.md --> instructions to do basic setup of a raspberry pi

+02-pi-alarm.md --> instructions to setup the alarm-clock on a pi